Potenza: Escalators

 With the city centre situated at the top of a steep hill, escalators provide a form of public transport in Potenza.
-The largest, Santa Lucia Escalators (Scale Mobili Santa Lucia), is approximately 500 m long and connects Potenza's historic centre with a residential neighbourhood to the west by descending 100 m into a valley.
+The largest is Santa Lucia Escalators (Scale Mobili Santa Lucia), which is approximately 500 m long and connects Potenza's historic centre with a residential neighbourhood to the west by descending 100 m into a valley.
 Potenza's public escalator network is the largest in Europe and the second largest in the world after Tokyo.